-Note: If you would need an alternative way to submit the RFP other than through the grant portal, you will have to send an email to info@gileadcompass.com by Monday, May 10, 2021 by 11:59 CST to be considered.
+Note: If you need an alternative way to submit the RFP other than through the grant portal, you will have to send an email to info@gileadcompass.com by Friday, April 15, 2022, by 11:59 CST to be considered.
 Please include "Alternative Transformative Grant Submission Request" and your organization's name in the subject line of the message.
-Within the body, please outline the submission request and reason for alternative submission request.
+Within the body, please outline the submission request and the reason for the alternative submission request.